ooni/spec/backends/bk-003-collector.md

 Upon receiving this request, a collector MUST mark a report as closed and MUST NOT accept further measurements for this report.
-If the report is not existing, a `4xx` error is returned to the client.
+If the report is not existing, a `4xx` error is returned to the client, including a JSON object body that MAY be empty.
 Otherwise, `200` is returned and the response MUST include this body for backwards compatibility with existing implementations: